se4u/numpy-sharedmem/README.rst

 Requirements:
 -------------

-It's suppose to work on unix and windows, at least in 32bit for not too big arrays.
-I've only done basic tests on winxp so far using ming32 (Pythonxy 2.6 distribution) numpy 1.3 and cython 12.1
+The original versions are suppose to work on unix and windows, at least in 32bit for not too big arrays.
+I've only done basic tests on winxp so far using mingw32 (Pythonxy 2.6 distribution) numpy 1.3 and cython 12.1

+I'm now using 64-bit linux so I've made edits to Sturla's and Gael code to allow use on 64-bit.
+It needs to be tested back on 32-bit to make sure I haven't broken things.

 The tests require multiprocessing, which is available for python 2.5 and is part of the standard library in python 2.6 and above.
 They are written for the nose test framework.